Hat Care Guide: How to Clean and Wash Hats Without Ruining Them

 Step 1: Dab, don’t scrub

-Step 2: Fix odor without washing
+Step 2: Fix bad smells (odor) without washing

 Sprinkling a small amount of baking soda inside a baseball cap crown to absorb odor without washing